 Field-hunting tip

-Look in sandstone cavities country — that is the host setting where caseyite typically forms.
+Look in sandstone cavities country, the host setting where caseyite typically forms.
 If you start seeing gypsum, hummerite, hewettite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts habit, so train your eye for that shape before scanning the outcrop.